audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

 <youtube-video video-id="t7aktt5cDqs" desc="The Beachland Ballroom by IDLES" />

-**Andre**
+**André**

 Like most of IDLES’ best work, “The Beachland Ballroom” hits me like a ton of bricks.
 The way in which it occurs, however, is mightily different to previous efforts.
 After suffering some slight IDLES fatigue with their last album, [_Ultra Mono_](/reviews/idles-ultra-mono/), this was the perfect way to draw me back in.
-Not as pumelling as we'd come to expect, but still emotionally powerful.
+Not as pumelling as we’d come to expect, but still emotionally powerful.

 Joe Talbot refers to “The Beachland Ballroom” as a ‘soul tune’, and you can hear how far he wanted to go with the range of his voice here.
 His singing is soft, gentle, yet utterly commanding.
 The pained cries of ‘damage’ in the chorus never fail to hit home.
-The song is a superb showcase of the bands' versatility; a perceived punk band essentially writing their own waltz.
+The song is a superb showcase of the band’s versatility; a perceived punk band essentially writing their own waltz.
 Who knew THAT would be the thing to pull me back in?
 Magnificent.

 ---